mi-1000/retico-gemini/README.md

   You can get an API key for free on the [Google Cloud website](https://cloud.google.com/vertex-ai/generative-ai/docs/start/api-keys).

+> [!NOTE]
+> A single API key should work for both the Google Gemini and Google ASR APIs, but in case not, follow the setup tutorial for the Google ASR Retico module [here](https://github.com/retico-team/retico-googleasr).

 ## Installation

 - To automatically install the module, run: